In this detailed guide you will learn to setup Terraform s3 Backend With DynamoDB Locking with all the best practices.

 terraform apply

-Now that we have the S3 bucket and DynamoDB table ready, we can test the remote state using an EC2 provisioning example.
+Now that we have the S3 bucket and DynamoDB table ready, we can test the remote state in Terraform configuration

-There is more than one way to implement remote state with your Terraform configuration.
+There is more than one way to implement s3 backend Terraform configuration.
 Let’s look at each method.

 Note: For demonstration purposes, I have added ec2 instance creation in us-west region.
 Change the ec2 resource parameters as per your requirement.